Sumedha0507/Sumedha-Agarwal_2025B4PS1163H_Avionics/README.md

 # Janus-Aviionics-
-This is m6 submission for the task for Janus-Avionics.
+This is my submission for the task for Janus-Avionics.
 I have completed the task related to Arduino